tuukkaviitanen/messenger/README.md

 Users are stored in a [PostgreSQL](https://www.postgresql.org/) server through [Sequelize](https://sequelize.org/).
 Passwords are hashed and usernames are unique.

+Database schema is updated with migrations.
+Migrations are done using [Umzug](https://github.com/sequelize/umzug).
+Any new migrations run at server startup.
+Tests also run migrations, so broken migrations won't get through the CI/CD pipeline.

 ## Frontend

 Frontend is built with [React](https://react.dev/) and styled with [Material UI](https://mui.com/material-ui/).